sinadarbouy/mcp-nats/README.md

 The Model Context Protocol (MCP) is an open protocol that standardizes how applications provide context to Large Language Models (LLMs).
 This server implements the MCP specification to provide NATS messaging capabilities to LLMs and AI applications, allowing them to:

 - Interact with NATS messaging systems in a standardized way
-- Access and manage NATS servers and streams
+- Safely inspect and monitor NATS servers and streams
-- Perform messaging operations through a secure interface
+- Perform read-only operations through a secure interface
 - Integrate with other MCP-compatible clients and hosts

 ## Features
-- Server Management
+- Server Management (Read-only Operations)
   - List and inspect NATS servers
   - Server health monitoring and ping
   - Server information retrieval
-- Stream Operations
+- Stream Operations (Read-only Operations)
-  - Create and manage NATS streams
+  - View and inspect NATS streams
   - Stream state and information queries
-  - Message publishing and retrieval
+  - Message viewing and retrieval
-  - Subject management
+  - Subject inspection
 - Multi-Account Support
   - Handle multiple NATS accounts simultaneously
   - Secure credential management